 By using these resources correctly, we can ensure the security of the applications developed.
 What's more, I use a framework (think of it as a prefabricated toolbox for software developers.
 It contains ready-to-use tools and rules to follow that help build applications in an efficient and organised way, without having to create everything from scratch every time).
 This makes the development process faster, more structured and more secure).

 It's all very technical!
-But even though I'm new to it, I've got a good understanding of what you do.
+But even though I'm new to the subject, I've got a good understanding of what you do.
 Can you tell me how you manage to balance the functional requirements of an application with its security imperatives?

 This is an important point.
 To do this: